 In the event that myself or anyone else involved develops symptoms of COVID-19 and is required to self-isolate, photography will need to be cancelled, potentially at short notice.
 I will refund any payments already received for any work which has not yet been carried out and will be happy to reschedule work for a later date.

 Edinburgh-based photographer specialising in the documentation and digitisation of works of art, cultural artefacts, photographs, archives, exhibitions, installations, arts events and performances.

 Since 2013, Josh has worked with a wide range of clients including artists, arts organisations, galleries and museums.
 He has been professionally trained in handling sensitive and fragile objects and archival materials at the University of Cambridge, where he worked for 5 years as Photo Collections Assistant at the Museum of Archaeology and Anthropology.
 He also worked for 2 years as a photographer for the Art UK sculpture project in the East of England.
 He has worked in a variety of different locations, using portable studio and lighting equipment and adapting to available space.
 Josh's photographs of artworks and cultural artefacts have featured in a range of publications including major exhibition catalogues and academic books.

-If you are interested in receiving a quote, or any further information, please do get in touch via the contact form.
+If you would like to receive a quote or any further information, please get in touch via the contact form.

 Photography of 2D and 3D artworks including paintings, prints, sculptures and installations